wbgdao/whitebeakgang.github.io/content/roadmap/wbg-token-launch.md

 | ------------------ | ------------ |
 | To Be Announced    | In Progress  |

+You heard that right!

-These limited edition tokens will be used to grant access to the WBG community and qualify people for various activities.
-More details regarding the various utilities to come soon.
-Stay tuned!
+These limited edition tokens will be used to grant access to the WhiteBeak Community as well as qualify you for even MORE games, contests and giveaways!

+We have some other utilities we’re working on.
+Stay Tuned!
+More to come..

 [Back to Roadmap](/roadmap)